DeltaDizzy/OptionalAtmosphere/README.md

 - blowfish for helping with the coding side of things

-- That one weird guy for something, that I cant remember
+- Thomas P. for Kopernicus

 - Mrcarrot for creating the new icon and demonstrating bugs